lengochoangminh/CypressBook/README.md

 # Branch 1 - Accessibility Test with AXE

 - Require to install the additional 2 dependencies: $ npm install --save-dev cypress-axe axe-core

+# Branch 2 - Intercept request => Spy and stub network requests and responses

+- Stubbing the API's response by returning one book only
+- Request/Response Modification with routeHandler